polywrap/wrap-cli/packages/wasm/as/README.md

-# Polywrap AssemblyScript (@polywrap/wasm-as)
+# @polywrap/wasm-as

-This library is the AssemblyScript implementation of the Polywrap WASM runtime and msgpack.
+The AssemblyScript implementation of the WRAP Wasm runtime.